openedx/edx-platform/README.md

-This is edX, a platform for online higher education.
+This is edX, a platform for online course delivery.
 The project is primarily written in [Python](http://python.org/), using the [Django](https://www.djangoproject.com/) framework.
 We also use some [Ruby](http://www.ruby-lang.org/) and some [NodeJS](http://nodejs.org/).